NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

     SourceData=’Original xyz data’
     /

-The “slash” (/) character terminating each block is very important – omissions results in incorrect reading of data.
+The "slash" (/) character terminating each block is very important - omissions results in incorrect reading of data.

 Definitions File Details are shown in the following table.
-You may leave out a field if you wish – the program will use whatever default is applicable (or usable) from the data format.
+You may leave out a field if you wish - the program will use whatever default is applicable (or usable) from the data format.
 All data formats accept this additional file.
 Only Custom format currently uses the &datacontrol element.
 And only Custom format input type uses the Data Elements, Format and Conversion factors from the &wthdata element.

-Note that strings in the “def” should be enclosed in single quotes if there is more than one word in the string – if only one word, quotes do not need to be used.
+Note that strings in the "def" should be enclosed in single quotes if there is more than one word in the string - if only one word, quotes do not need to be used.

 Table 4.
 Definitions File &location description